vladmandic/blazepose/README.md

 Models included in `/model/*` were converted to TFJS Graph model format from the original repository
 Models descriptors and signature have been additionally parsed for readability

+<br>

+## Implementation

 Actual model parsing implementation in `/src/blazepose.js` does not follow original
 and is implemented using native TFJS ops and optimized for JavaScript execution

-<br>

-## Results

 All models return object defined as: